GetDKAN/dkan/docs/components/workflow/workflow.rst

 There are three default moderations states available by default in Dkan:

 Draft
-  This is the starter state that the metadata (be it dataset or resource) is in when first created by the "Workflow Contributor" ( defined in the `Workflow Roles`_ section) .
+  This is the starter state that the metadata (be it dataset or resource) is in when first created by the "Workflow Contributor" ( defined in the `Workflow Roles`_ section).
 The node can be updated and have multiple iteration (or revision in the Drupal jargon) without the need to change the state.
 After the author evalute the content is ready for being reviewed.
 The node moderation state can be set to "Needs Review".

 Needs Review
-  When the content author consider the work to be good enough to be reviewed by a Moderator the node(s) can be set to the *Needs Review*.
-This will signal to available "Workflow Moderator"s (more information in the `Workflow Roles`_ section) that the data is ready to be looked at by peers.
+  When the content author consider the work to be good enough to be reviewed by a Moderator, the node(s) can be set to the *Needs Review*.
+This will signal to available "Workflow Moderator" users that the data is ready to be looked at by peers (more information in the `Workflow Roles`_ section).

 Published
   When the content is judged being ready for public consumtion.
 The qualified